 With her 20+ years of senior HR experience, Kate serves as an expert resource and advisor for Altitude Learning’s business operations, managers, and employees.
 Prior to joining Altitude Learning, Kate was the Senior Director, Talent for Common Sense Media.
 She held the position of VP, Human Resources for IDG brands such as PCWorld, Macworld and Infoworld, and was Director of HR and Office Administration at Chronicle Books.
 Kate holds a BA in History from the University of Virginia.

-Jim brings his 4 years on the Altitude Learning product team combined with experience in education product management and organization design to his role as Head of Product.
+Jim brings his 5 years on the Altitude Learning product team combined with experience in education product management and organization design to his role as Head of Product.
 Jim was most recently a product manager at Amplify Learning, where he led teams to develop physics digital curriculum and an adaptive early literacy app.
 Previously, he was a founder at a nonprofit delivering college counseling to low-income high school students around the country and a product planner at Microsoft.
 Jim graduated with a BA from Yale University.

-Ryo has over 15 years of experience in software engineering, engineering leadership, and entrepreneurship, including over 4 years at AltSchool.
+Ryo has over 15 years of experience in software engineering, engineering leadership, and entrepreneurship, including over 5 years at Altitude Learning.
 Prior to joining Altitude Learning, Ryo was CTO of Manifest (previously SocialWire) where he built and grew the engineering team from scratch, led the team through two pivots, and delivered a personalized product recommendation and advertising platform which grew revenues to $1 million per month.
 An aspiring life-long learner, Ryo has also previously led disaster relief projects, started (and delivered) a successful KickStarter project, and designed and built an off-grid cabin in the woods with his own two hands.
 Ryo holds a BA in Computer Science from the University of Chicago.

 Alison has committed over 12 years of her career to affecting systemic change in US K-12 schools.
 In addition to her work at Altitude Learning, she has also spent several years working on Teach For America’s national team and as a board member of Creative Arts Charter School, a local San Francisco charter school.
 Alison has previously held operational roles across various functions, including sales, marketing, human resources, recruiting, and finance.
 She holds a BA in International Relations from Brown University.

-Altitude Learning is backed by Founders Fund, Andreessen Horowitz, Emerson Collective, First Round Capital, Harrison Metal, John Doerr, Jonathan Sackler, Learn Capital, Omidyar Network, Mark Zuckerberg and Priscilla Chan's donor-advised fund at Silicon Valley Community Foundation, and other leading investors.
+Altitude Learning is backed by Founders Fund, Andreessen Horowitz, Emerson Collective, First Round Capital, Harrison Metal, John Doerr, Learn Capital, Omidyar Network, Mark Zuckerberg and Priscilla Chan's donor-advised fund at Silicon Valley Community Foundation, and other leading investors.